What Is Khat?

 Chronic Khat abuse leads to mental health impairment and behavioral changes.
 High doses of Khat combined with a lack of sleep can cause paranoid or grandiose delusions, violence, and schizophrenic psychosis.
 Hallucinations may also be present, caused by the high accumulation of dopamine in the brain.
 The long-term effects are potentially life-threatening and include anorexia, hypertension, gastric disorders, liver damage, and an increased risk for heart disease, heart attacks, and cancer of the mouth.
 Chewing Khat has destructive effects on oral health; the substance is commonly consumed with tobacco and sugary drinks to offset the bitter taste of the plant.
 Khat users present with lesions on the teeth, severe staining of the teeth, and sometimes gingival recession and bleeding.

 Reach out to a treatment provider for free today.

 - OR -

-Withdrawing from khat is very unpleasant and can be worsened based on the frequency of previous use.
+Withdrawing from Khat is very unpleasant and can be worsened depending on the frequency of previous use.
 According to a 2017 study, the most common Khat withdrawal symptoms are: